 In a previous post we talked about fixing a broken process—drilling down to the root of the problem and crafting an effective and workable solution.
 With those steps complete, it’s time to implement the changes your project management team recommended.
-But before your PMO begins using the new process, there are a handful of additional steps that will help to ensure the transition is smooth and your team’s stakeholders are committed to making the new process a success.
+But before your Project Team begins using the new process, there are a handful of additional steps that will help to ensure the transition is smooth and your team’s stakeholders are committed to making the new process a success.

 Identify data points to be measured